confluentinc/examples/clients/docs/includes/certs-truststore.rst

    %3|1605776788.619|FAIL|rdkafka#producer-1| [thrd:sasl_ssl://...confluent.cloud:9092/bootstr]: sasl_ssl://...confluent.cloud:9092/bootstrap: SSL handshake failed: error:14090086:SSL routines:ssl3_get_server_certificate:certificate verify failed: broker certificate could not be verified, verify that ssl.ca.location is correctly configured or root CA certificates are installed (brew install openssl) (after 258ms in state CONNECT)

-In this case, you need to manually install a bundle of validated CA root certificates before running the client code.
+In this case, you need to manually install a bundle of validated CA root certificates and potentially modify the client code to set the ``ssl.ca.location`` configuration property.
 (For more information, see the documentation for `librdkafka <https://github.com/edenhill/librdkafka/blob/master/INTRODUCTION.md#ssl>`__ on which this client is built)

 macOS